c2mon/c2mon/docs/docs/overview/process-equipment.md

-# Process/Equipment

-A general introduction to the Process/Equipment data configuration concept within C2MON.

 ---
+layout:   post
+title:    Process/Equipment
+Summary:  A general introduction to the Process/Equipment data configuration concept within C2MON.
+---

-## Hierarchical structure
+# Hierarchical structure

 Processes & Equipments are used to structure the configuration of data points.
 This concept forms the structural configuration and supervision base, and is indispensable for every setup.